-Both the membership and the leadership of SCC are made up of individuals with very diverse political backgrounds.
-Among SCC’s leaders you’ll find conservatives, moderates, liberals, Republicans, Democrats, Libertarians, Independents, etc. The members of SCC look beyond partisanship, toward the common goal of achieving state laws and school policies based on factual evidence rather than emotional rhetoric.
+Both the membership and the leadership of SCCC are made up of individuals with very diverse political backgrounds.
+Among SCCC’s leaders you’ll find conservatives, moderates, liberals, Republicans, Democrats, Libertarians, Independents, etc. The members of SCCC look beyond partisanship, toward the common goal of achieving state laws and school policies based on factual evidence rather than emotional rhetoric.

 College campuses, though typically safe, do play host to every type of violent crime found in the rest of society, from assault to rape to murder.
 Recent high-profile shootings and armed abductions on college campuses clearly demonstrate that “gun free zones” serve to disarm only those law-abiding citizens who might otherwise be able to protect themselves.

-Though SCC supports concealed carry on the campuses of both public and private colleges, it also strongly supports the rights of private property owners; therefore, SCC believes that the issue of concealed carry at private colleges must be handled through negotiations with school administrators, rather than through state legislation.
-SCC believes that private colleges should be encouraged to support concealed carry on campus through the enactment of state laws that grant colleges immunity from liability associated with allowing concealed carry on campus.
+Though SCCC supports concealed carry on the campuses of both public and private colleges, it also strongly supports the rights of private property owners; therefore, SCCC believes that the issue of concealed carry at private colleges must be handled through negotiations with school administrators, rather than through state legislation.
+SCCC believes that private colleges should be encouraged to support concealed carry on campus through the enactment of state laws that grant colleges immunity from liability associated with allowing concealed carry on campus.

-SCC supports the legalization of concealed carry by licensed individuals on college campuses.
-SCC has no official positions on open carry, unlicensed concealed carry, or concealed carry on the campuses of primary or secondary schools.
+SCCC supports the legalization of concealed carry by licensed individuals on college campuses.
+SCCC has no official positions on open carry, unlicensed concealed carry, or concealed carry on the campuses of primary or secondary schools.

-Students for Concealed Carry is not affiliated with the NRA, a political party, or any other organization.
+Students for Concealed Carry on Campus is not affiliated with the NRA, a political party, or any other organization.